mousepawmedia/devdocs/network/source/network/etherpad.rst

   It is "British English" by default, but you can select "English" just below that option to switch to the American variation.

-..
-NOTE:: If you ever make a mistake and select the wrong language, just know
+..  note:: If you ever make a mistake and select the wrong language, just know
     that the Language menu is always the last item on the Settings screen.

 .. _etherpad_usage_timeslider: